chbouhin/Light-Up-And-Escape-EXEC/README.md

 - This is a 2D puzzle platform game, you will control 2 characters and need both of them.
 - You control a slime (the square) and a firefly (the round light).
 - The goal is to reach the end of a level by collecting as many coins as possible and avoiding dying.
+- Be careful, remember to light your way to avoid falling into traps.

 # HOW TO START THE GAME ?